ilceltico/CV-cap-liner-inspection/README.md

 number of circles the software will average to obtain the final circle (1 - i.e. return the first Hough cirlce - or 2 - i.e. the circle returned is the mean between the best two found by Hough).
 In case of "method": "least_squares" the user can specify if the blobs found should be splitted or not (true or false), which kind of outliers elimination perform ("mean" or "bin") and the circle generation strategy.
+Note: you cannot use the combination "split":"true" with "outliers_elimination_type":"mean".

 Please refers to the relation for a detailed description of the methods.